Solar eclipse of November 3, 1994

-A total solar eclipse occurred on Thursday, November 3, 1994.
+A total solar eclipse occurred at the Moon's ascending node of orbit on Thursday, November 3, 1994, with a magnitude of 1.0535.
 A solar eclipse occurs when the Moon passes between Earth and the Sun, thereby totally or partly obscuring the image of the Sun for a viewer on Earth.
 A total solar eclipse occurs when the Moon's apparent diameter is larger than the Sun's, blocking all direct sunlight, turning day into darkness.
 Totality occurs in a narrow path across Earth's surface, with the partial solar eclipse visible over a surrounding region thousands of kilometres wide.
+Occurring about 10 hours after perigee (on November 3, 1994, at 23:40 UTC), the Moon's apparent diameter was larger.

-Totality was visible in Peru, northern Chile, Bolivia, northern Argentina, Paraguay including the northeastern part of its capital Asunción, Brazil and Gough Island of British overseas territory of Saint Helena, Ascension and Tristan da Cunha.
-The Iguazu Falls, one of the largest waterfalls systems in the world, also lies in the path of totality.
-Totality lasted about 4.4 minutes, so it was a relatively long total solar eclipse.
-Occurring only 10 hours and 2 minutes before perigee (Perigee on November 3, 1994 at 23:41 UTC, while greatest eclipse at 13:39 UTC), the moon's apparent diameter was too larger.
+Totality was visible in Peru, northern Chile, Bolivia, northern Argentina, Paraguay, Brazil and Gough Island of British overseas territory of Saint Helena, Ascension and Tristan da Cunha.
+The Iguazu Falls, one of the largest waterfalls systems in the world, lay in the path of totality.
+A partial eclipse was visible for parts of Central America, South America, Antarctica, and Southern Africa.

 Images

-More details about the Total Solar Eclipse of 1994 November 3.